UBC-Thunderbots/Software/docs/getting-started-wsl.md

 ## Introduction

-Windows has a new Windows Subsystem for Linux component that can be used to develop and run code for Linux on Windows.
-WSL1 was a Windows component that implemented Linux kernel interfaces, and didn't work great with Thunderbots code.
-WSL2 runs a full-fledged Linux kernel in a VM, and works great with Thunderbots and grSim with the exception that we need to use software rendering instead of GPU-accelerated rendering for grSim.
+Windows has a Windows Subsystem for Linux component that can be used to develop and run code for Linux on Windows.
+WSL1 was a Windows component that implemented Linux kernel interfaces, and didn't work great with Thunderbots AI software or grSim.
+WSL2 runs a full-fledged Linux kernel in a VM, and works great with Thunderbots AI software and grSim with the exception that we need to use software rendering instead of GPU-accelerated rendering for grSim and our AI.

+Note that this will not work with legacy robots.
+Due to the lack of USB support in WSL2, we are unable to use the USB dongle used to communicate with them.

 ## WSL2 Setup

-1. You'll need to be on an Insider build 19041.207 to use WSL2.
-Navigate to Settings > Windows Update > Windows Insider Program and complete the steps to enrol in the Windows Insider Program if you have not already.
+1. You'll need to be on build 19041 or later to use WSL2.
+If you have updated to Windows 10 version 2004 or newer, you will be able to use WSL2.
-    - Being on the 'Slow' or 'Release Preview' ring will get you a new enough build for WSL2.
-2. When the Insider build finishes installing through Windows Update, you're ready to enable WSL2.
+2. When you have ensured that your Windows version supports WSL2, do the following to enable it.
     - Enable WSL by opening an Administrator PowerShell window and running command
     ```
     dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart